chaukhoa97/portfolio-v2/docs/General Web/performance.md

   - On visibility or user interaction
   - Images, Component, Fonts, Scripts, Static Assets
 - Analytics: Google Lighthouse/ Next.js built-in.
 Not always accurately reflects of true user experience.
 Sometimes the true experience when using the application is more reliable than the stats shown by any automated tool.
+- UX: Should have a specific level of UX knowledge to improve user experience without boosting performance.
 - Preload (`<link rel="preload">`, `next/script` with strategy prop as `beforeInteractive`, `next/image` with `priority` prop as `true`): Highest priority: Tell browser to fetch the resource ASAP, most likely to be used in the current page.
 - Prefetch (`<link rel="prefetch">`, `next/link` with `prefetch` prop as `true`, `next/router` with `prefetch` method): Utilizes browser idle time to fetch resources which the user might use in the near future.
 Lower priority compared to `preload`.
 - List Virtualization: Only render the items that are visible to the user. **I personally dislike this because it break Ctrl+F** although it can be fixed with our own search box.